reiver/article-20250316/README.md

 For example, if the social-media user "joeblow" has 1,000 followers, and his (new) posts are usually only engaged with by (at most) 10 of his followers, then — a **viral** post of his might been seen & engaged with by 30,000 people, which would of course include many people who are not following him.

 Although _virality_ has a lot of different types of utiliy, _virality_ is (also) useful as a _marketing tool_.
-For example, a small team of people (without funds for paid advertising) creating a new product or service can bring attention to themselves and their product or service by _going viral_.
+For example, a small team of people creating a new product (without funds for paid advertising) can bring attention to themselves and their new product by _going viral_.
 _Going viral_ is also seen as an acceptable alternative to intrusive advertising, by those to dislike, disdain, and despise instrusive ads.

 But, what about the **open social-graph**‽